Cordial Scripting Language

 Examples:

-• user1 = create human user
+user1 = create human useradmin1 = user admin-1

 Variables may later be used (prefixed by $) as argument to Get, or anywhere its name is required.